GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-11_assignment.md

 1. Combine the two vectors `v1` and `v2` into a data frame called `df`.
 Each vector should become one column of the data frame so you will end up with a data frame having 5 rows and 2 columns.
 1. Make sure that the column with the data of `v1` is named *Results* and `v2` is named *Operation*.
 1. Show the entire content of `df`.
-1. Show just the entry of the 3 row and 1 column.
+1. Show just the entry of the cell in the second row and first column.

 Save your Rmd file in your course repository, knitr it, update (i.e. commit) your local repository and publish (i.e. push) it to the GitHub classroom.
 Make sure that the created html file is also part of your GitHub repository.